 2. Buckle Up

 It’s crucial that you make sure your kids are buckled up at all time.
 Teach your children to always buckle up as soon as they get in the car.
 You must also lead by example because your kids will not be willing to listen if they see that you are not abiding by the same rule.
-It’s required by law for kids to wear a seat belt and for adults too in most states.
-Different booster seats and car seats also have various buckles so read the manual to see if you are correctly buckling in your kids.
+According to Marasco Nesselbush personal injury lawyer, it’s required by law for kids to wear a seat belt and for adults too in most states.
+Different booster seats and car seats also have various buckles (we love the one we got from here) so read the manual to see if you are correctly buckling in your kids.